intel/libvpl/README.md

 ## Security

-See the [Intel Security Center](https://www.intel.com/content/www/us/en/security-center/default.html) for information on how to report a potential security issue or vulnerability.
+See the [Intel® Security Center](https://www.intel.com/content/www/us/en/security-center/default.html) for information on how to report a potential security issue or vulnerability.